 Life seems to finally be calming down after one of the more crazy summers of my life, and it feels so good to get back into the kitchen and cook just for the sake of cooking and eating.
-I’m an equally-opportunity season lover, but something about being in the kitchen with fall-inspired ingredients on a crisp day while the leaves tumble outside the window makes my heart happy.
-I have dreams of stews and soups and roasts and casseroles and all that delicious, hearty food that makes packing on an extra 10 pounds of winter weight totally worth it (after all, you’ll just work it off with yard work in the spring, anyway, amirite?).
+I’m an equal-opportunity season lover, but something about being in the kitchen with fall-inspired ingredients on a crisp day while the leaves tumble outside the window makes my heart happy.
+I have dreams of stews and soups and roasts and casseroles and all that delicious, hearty food.

 One of the tell-tale signs that I’ve shifted into the autumn mindset is when I stop icing my beverages and instead drift toward hot coffee and hot tea.
 We’re pretty vigilant about keeping our heat off as long as possible, and as the thermostat dips lower and lower, my hands seem to get colder and colder.
 That poor husband of mine.
 Pretty much from September through April, the second I touch him, he jumps out of his skin thanks to my ice cold hands.
 Wrapping my hands around a warm mug is to benefit both of us.
 And, hey, it doesn’t hurt that the mug contents are totally delicious.

 This isn’t the first chai tea latte recipe on the blog.
 But I’ve been working and tweaking this recipe for awhile now, and I’ve landed on a concoction I love as much as the original.I added in natural, flowery honey.
 Also added: a decent amount of vanilla extract and freshly cracked black pepper, which sounds like a weird combo, but trust, me, it’s beautiful together.
 Sweet, a little bit spicy, and so crazy aromatic that your husband will walk in the kitchen and say, “Holy crap.
 That smells amazing.” #truestory